 change the world.
 So we have dedicated our lives to making easy-to-use invention kits.

-Before we created MaKey MaKey we worked on other creative tools and invention kits such as Drawdio, Singing Fingers, and Scratch.
+Before Jay and Eric created MaKey MaKey we worked on other creative tools and invention kits such as Drawdio, Singing Fingers, and Mitch Resnick's Scratch.

 Prototype for manufacturing made in collaboration with SparkFun with the help of Jim Lindblom and Nathan Seidle as well as everyone on the SparkFun team.

 Initial funding from Kickstarter (A.K.A.
 From 11,000 individual people.
 Wow!!!) with a lot of help from Aurora Thornhill of Kickstarter.